 - Talk to Everybody – Well, almost everybody.
 When you’re out with your friends and their friends, let them know you’re looking for work or a change in career, whatever the case may be.
 Casual conversation at a concert or a Superbowl party can lead to a potential new contact.

 - Stay in Touch – This tip is one that is overlooked by many people and yet it can really make a difference.
-When someone says to call their cousin…make sure you do.
+When someone says to call their cousin, make sure you do.
 When someone says that they can talk next week, put a note in your calendar to call them.
-People you meet at parties, groups, clubs, and so forth who offer you their work info and suggest you call…do it.
+When people you meet at parties, groups, clubs, and so forth offer you their business card and suggest you call…do it.
 It’ll help you network and you’ll impress the person that you actually followed up.

 Even if you’re not currently in the job market, don’t take your connections for granted.
 If you can, offer help or advice to others you meet along the way, too.
 Let your friends and colleagues know that you value your relationship with them, and that you’re in it for the long haul.